 How often will I travel during residency?

-PGY-3 residents will go to Jackson MS for an ICU rotation and will have the opportunity to go to Landstuhl Regional Medical Center, Germany, for a wards rotation.
+PGY-3 residents will go to Ocean Springs Hospital for an ICU rotation and Hospitalist rotation (Pascagoula/Ocean Springs).
+Additionally, residents will be afforded the opportunity to go to Landstuhl Regional Medical Center, Germany, for a wards rotation.

 How many hours will I be expected to work?